opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Checks every element of an input array for invalid values.

-    :param src: The array to check.
+    :param src: Array to check.

-    :param quiet: The flag indicating whether the functions quietly return false when the array elements are out of range or they throw an exception.
+    :param quiet: Flag indicating whether the functions quietly return false when the array elements are out of range or they throw an exception.

-    :param pos: An optional output parameter, where the position of the first outlier is stored.
+    :param pos: Optional output parameter, where the position of the first outlier is stored.
 In the second function  ``pos`` , when not NULL, must be a pointer to array of  ``src.dims``  elements.

-    :param minVal: The inclusive lower boundary of valid values range.
+    :param minVal: Inclusive lower boundary of valid values range.

-    :param maxVal: The exclusive upper boundary of valid values range.
+    :param maxVal: Exclusive upper boundary of valid values range.

 The functions ``checkRange`` check that every array element is neither NaN nor infinite.
 When ``minVal < -DBL_MAX`` and ``maxVal < DBL_MAX`` , the functions also check that each value is between ``minVal`` and ``maxVal`` .
 In case of multi-channel arrays, each channel is processed independently.